Sign In

 Charging batteries.

 Each MUA will be using a digital camera for continuing throughout the day.
 Make a charging station for the camera batteries, and make sure they go on charge each night.
-If the power gets turned off in the trailer, then ask to set up the charging station in the production office or wherever power remains available.
+If the power gets turned off in the bus/trailer, then ask to set up the charging station in the production office or where ever power remains available.

 Always keep the assistants apprised of what makeup stock you are low on.